 What’s happening in the home?

-According to Chandelle Martel, Manager of the Bethesda Care Management Program, the technology must equate to the care and safety needs of the senior loved one.
-“Out of love and concern, you can overwhelm an aging loved one with everything that is available,” she says.
+According to the team that comprises the Bethesda Care Management Program, the technology must equate to the care and safety needs of the senior loved one.

 BeClose is a sensor technology in which wireless sensors placed throughout the home transmit information to the BeClose website, allowing caregivers to log in and monitor daily activities.
 The information can also be sent to handheld devices.